You can scale an image up or down by adding image scaling parameters to a GetObject request.

 public static void main(String[] args) throws Throwable {

-// Specify the endpoint of the region.
-In this example, the endpoint of the China (Hangzhou) region is used.
-Specify your actual endpoint.
+// Set the endpoint.
+In this example, the China (Hangzhou) region is used.
+Specify the actual endpoint.

 String endpoint = "https://oss-cn-hangzhou.aliyuncs.com";